 The Indigenous Land Acknowledgement.
 The Town of Richmond has pledged [IS: where?]
 [BE 7-22: Good point.
 Presumably the SB will have ok’d the Indigenous Agreement by the time it approves MP2, or as part of that.
 It might be a good idea to get that language to the SB well before we bring it to the board as part of MP2.] to foster a healthy forest community by incorporating into our management practices the traditional ecological knowledge that sustained our area’s forests for thousands of years.

 Assessments of needs.
-There are a number of trails available to the public within Richmond and its neighboring towns, most on private lands.
+As noted above, there are a number of trails available to the public within Richmond and its neighboring towns, most on private lands [SP: with no guarantee for continued public access].
+ACF hiking and biking trails directly connect to additional miles of trails on two neighboring properties – VYCC and Maple Wind Farm.

-Achieving Balance
+Protecting Forests While Welcoming Recreation

 The ACF Management Plan’s approach to meaningfully protecting the forest and accommodating diverse, sustainable recreational and other community wishes centers on balancing ecological and recreational needs.

+The Plan provides diverse, sustainable recreational opportunities including trails for varied abilities and interests, connections to neighboring trail networks, and experiences ranging from accessible family outings to backcountry adventures.
+These recreational goals are achieved through thoughtful design and management that sustain both the forest's ecological health and its capacity to serve the community.

 The plan establishes two distinct management zones, each based on its particular topography, sensitivities and accessibility:

 Southern Recreation Area.
 This zone is designed to support a wide range of outdoor activities while following sustainable trail-building practices.
 This area allows for a higher density of trails, including those open to bicycles and other non-motorized uses, and is intended to accommodate a variety of user experiences including hiking, biking and nature exploration for people of a wide range of ages and abilities.
-Trails are constructed to minimize erosion and protect natural features, with careful attention to grade, drainage, and long-term maintenance.
+Trails are constructed and monitored to minimize erosion and protect natural features, with careful attention to grade, drainage, and long-term maintenance.
 Route 2, the ACF parking lot and existing trail and utility road connections provide convenient access to this area (and also simplify trail construction and maintenance for the Town).
 By concentrating higher-impact recreation in this zone, the forest plan balances public access and enjoyment with the protection of sensitive habitats in the adjacent Northern Forest Preserve.
+This zone fulfills the easement's directive to provide meaningful recreational opportunities by offering trails for diverse users and abilities, welcoming forest experiences while concentrating higher-impact activities away from the most sensitive ecological areas.

 Northern Forest Preserve.
-Managed to prioritize conservation, the Northern Forest Preserve also maintains its tradition of hiking, hunting and other forms of low-impact recreation.
+Managed to prioritize conservation, the Northern Forest Preserve also maintains its tradition of providing hiking, hunting and other forms of low-impact, backcountry recreation.
 Following trail design best practices, this zone includes a limited number of simple footpaths, carefully routed to avoid sensitive ecological areas and minimize disruption to wildlife.
-Bicycles and mechanized uses are not permitted, helping to maintain a quiet, secluded environment that supports habitat preservation and nature observation.
+Dogs, bicycles and mechanized uses are not permitted, helping to maintain a quiet, secluded environment that supports habitat preservation and nature observation.